n-kmron/mylinux/README.md

 ## Tutorial

-Follow the `instructions.md` file to start the tutorial with a setup for gentoo (gentoo will serve as a basis to have a minimal environment in order to build our own VM from sources).
+Follow the `instructions.md` file to start the tutorial with a setup for gentoo (gentoo will serve as a basis to have a minimal environment in order to build our own OS from sources).

+When `instructions.md` is ok, you can follow `mykernel.md` to start creating the OS

 ## Author